 Fill a cocktail shaker with ice, and add the fresh grapefruit juice, tequila, fresh lime juice, and a dash of simple syrup.
 Simple syrup is easy to make and handy to have around (see the recipe notes), but if you don’t want to bother with it, use agave nectar instead.
 Stir it all up until the shaker frosts.

 Cover the shaker with a strainer and pour the chilled cocktail into the salted glass.
-Top with soda water, then garnish with one of the larger pieces of grapefruit slices.
+Top with club soda, then garnish with one of the larger pieces of grapefruit slices.

 Finally, envision yourself on a sandy beach under a blazing hot sun (if that’s your thing) and sip this refreshing concoction until the winter blues fade away.